bolt/docs/source/content-in-templates.md

 This will set a _variable_ to contain the records of the given _contenttype_.
 For example: `{% setcontent mypages = 'pages' %}` will set `{{ mypages }}` to an array of all the records in 'pages'.

+### Limiting the results, using `where`

-Normally, you don't need _all_ records, but a subset.
+Normally, you don't need _all_ records, but a subset of the available records..
 You can limit the number of records by using a 'where' clause (more on that below), but often it's easier to use the shortcut Bolt provides.

 If you need a single record, and know its id or slug, you can do this: